Can Exercise Harm My Baby? How to Stay Fit, Fabulous and Pregnant

 Hormone secretion of Relaxin and Estrogen increases during pregnancy, these hormones help to relax ligaments and tendons in preparation for that final push.
 These hormones not only relax the pelvic region in preparation for childbirth but also have an effect on the surrounding ligaments of the pelvis and spine.

-Posture changes and our centre of gravity alters in response to the little bub growing, extra size and weight develops in the abdomen, increasing the curve in the lower back and placing greater pressure on the lumbar spine.
+Posture changes and our centre of gravity alters in response to the little bub growing, the extra size and weight development in the abdomen, increasing the curve in the lower back and placing greater pressure on the lumbar spine.

-The expecting mothers breast enlarge, and drag the shoulders forward and down.
-These changes in posture and centre of gravity will also affect balance and co-ordination.
+The expecting mother’s breasts enlarge and drag the shoulders forward and down.
+These changes in posture and centre of gravity will also affect balance and coordination.

 Common injuries during pregnancy

 During a healthy pregnancy, women generally gain between 12-18kgs, mostly in the abdominal region.
 This added weight changes the centre of gravity, and not only affect posture but also increases the risk of falls during pregnancy The increased pressure coupled with laxity in the ligaments results in a greater risk of lower back strain.
 Pain is most common where the pelvis meets the spine, at the sacroiliac joint where pressure builds over the 9-month period.

 Enlarged breasts increase stress and strain through the upper back, the shoulders roll forward and down, generating pain in the mid-back region.
 When the shoulders round it also cause the head to jut forward, placing extra stress on the neck increasing the likelihood of pain.

 Falls risk increases throughout pregnancy.
 For this reason, extra attention needs to be paid to tasks where balance may be an issue such as climbing stairs, carrying packages, walking on a slippery or uneven surface.
 Don’t be afraid to ask for help if feeling unsteady.